mrpotatosanta/bo1-zombies-autosplitter/README.md

    - Click OK
    - Save Splits

-> [!TIP]
-> The font used in my layout template is **[Digital 7 Mono Regular](https://www.dafont.com/digital-7.font)**, which is the same font used in WSplit.
-If you don't have it installed, LiveSplit will substitute a default font.

 ---

 ## Usage & Tips
 - For best results, launch LiveSplit before Black Ops 1 or while at the main menu.
 - **Not working?** Try running LiveSplit as administrator
    - *To always run as admin.
 Right click LiveSplit.exe > Properties > Compatibility tab > Check "Run this program as an administrator" box > Apply*
 - **Customization:** LiveSplit is highly customizable.
    - Customize fonts, colors, and more in **Edit Layout > Layout Settings**.
    - Feel free to add, remove, or re-order components to fit your needs.
    - You could even add other tools like **[Strett's Velocity Graph](https://github.com/strett/LiveSplit-Velocity-Graph-For-BO1-BO2-WAW-MW2)** to the same layout.
-- **Streaming:** To reduce clutter on stream, you can either remove the "Splits" component from the layout entirely or crop the window capture in OBS to only show the timers.
 - LiveSplit automatically remembers your last used splits.
 If it doesn’t, simply open `bo1 subsplits.lss` to restore them
+   - This will also open your preferred layout, assuming you told it what layout to use in Step 7 on the Setup Instructions

 ---